xiaoh/Bayesian-Inference-and-parameter-estimation/README.md

-# Examples for parameter estimation and uncertainty quantification in Jupyter Notebook
+# Examples for parameter estimation and UQ in Jupyter Notebook
 Illustrative examples for parameter estimation and UQ, a chapter for "Data-Driven Analysis and Modeling of Turbulent Flows" edited by Karthik Duraisamy